A guide to research programmes and other services funded by the National Measurement System and how you can contribute to them.

 The National Measurement System (NMS) provides the UK with an infrastructure of laboratories that deliver world-class measurement science and technology and provide traceable and increasingly accurate standards of measurement.

-The NMS is delivered through the National Measurement Office (NMO) an executive agency of the Department for Business, Innovation and Skills (BIS).
-There are 9 programmes which are delivered by 5 National Measurement Institutes (NMIs):
+The NMS is delivered through the Department for Business, Innovation and Skills (BIS).
+There are 9 science programmes delivered by 5 National Measurement Institutes (NMIs):

 NMS science programmes